leowhitehead/MarieEmu/README.md

 # MarieEmu
 An emulator for the MARIE instruction set

 Still work in progress, doesn't work on MARIE's multiplication example, but works relatively well otherwise.
-Input must be raw binary, so must be edited with a Hex editor.
+Input is only supported with raw binary files.

 Input/output is formatted as hex.